Magnetic circuit: Magnetomotive force (MMF)

 The MMF represents the potential that a hypothetical magnetic charge would gain by completing the loop.
 The magnetic flux that is driven is not a current of magnetic charge; it merely has the same relationship to MMF that electric current has to EMF.
 (See microscopic origins of reluctance below for a further description.)

-The unit of magnetomotive force is the ampere-turn (At), represented by a steady, direct electric current of one ampere flowing in a single-turn loop of electrically conducting material in a vacuum.
+The unit of magnetomotive force is the ampere-turn (A⋅t), represented by a steady, direct electric current of one ampere flowing in a single-turn loop of electrically conducting material in a vacuum.
 The gilbert (Gb), established by the IEC in 1930, is the CGS unit of magnetomotive force and is a slightly smaller unit than the ampere-turn.
 The unit is named after William Gilbert (1544–1603) English physician and natural philosopher.